2009-Nissan-Cube/About-This-Hack/README.md

 # About This Hack
 Discover your hardware on macOS with this simple, user-friendly hardware info app that retains the beloved design language of the classic 'About This Mac' interface, while gaining access to a wealth of additional features.
 Our app provides comprehensive information, including AMD Processor Support, display resolution, and much more.
 Whether you're on a Hackintosh or a real Mac, experience the best of all worlds with this intuitive and informative tool.<br>

-# Supported OS's
-- **10.12 Sierra and newer**
-- Not supported in any way on Linux or Windows

-# How To Install
-1) Download the zip file from the [latest release](https://github.com/0xCUB3/About-This-Hack/releases/latest)
-2) Drag the enclosed app to your Applications Folder
-3) Open it!
-4) If you get [this error](https://user-images.githubusercontent.com/79278890/111886978-4af4cb80-89a8-11eb-90c8-522a89abb48e.png) when opening:
-- Open `System Preferences` and go to `Security & Privacy`.
-- Under `General` you should see [this prompt](https://user-images.githubusercontent.com/79278890/111887197-c6a34800-89a9-11eb-83e2-9fd3d61e2c15.png):
-- Click "Open Anyway"

 # Overview of Features

 In the app, there are four tabs on a tab bar at the top of the window, and each one visually presents some information about your system.